2 Samuel 6: The Ark of the Covenant entered Jerusalem (6:12–23)

-Despite some bitter experience with the ark, David was adamant to bring it to Jerusalem, this time with a blessing (verse 12), and again with much celebration and sacrifice.
-As the ark finally entered Jerusalem, the celebration reached its peak, with David, only wearing 'a linen ephod' (a priestly garment, which only covered the body and loins), leading vigorous circular dances with the assembly of people accompanied by blasts on the trumpet, the sopar or ram's horn for this joyous event.
-The ark was housed in a tent specially made for it by David (verse 17), not the same as the original wilderness 'tabernacle', but was probably constructed with some features that were later adopted when constructing the Temple for the ark.
-The whole festive ceremony was concluded with sacrifices, blessings, and gifts; it may well become annually repeated celebrations.
-Psalm 132 could be based on the story of the transfer of the ark to Jerusalem in this chapter (not having any referrals only found in parallel chapters).
+Despite a bitter experience with the Ark, David was adamant about bringing it to Jerusalem, this time with a blessing (verse 12) and again with much celebration and sacrifice.
+As the Ark finally entered Jerusalem, the celebration reached its peak, with David, only wearing "a linen ephod" (אֵפוֹד; a priestly garment covering the torso and loins), leading vigorous circular dances with the assembly of people accompanied by blasts on the trumpet, the shofar (שׁוֹפָר; a ram's horn) for this joyous event.
+The Ark was housed in a tent specifically made for it by David (verse 17)—not the same as the original wilderness "tabernacle" (מִשְׁכָּן)—but was probably constructed with some features that were later adopted when constructing Solomon’s Temple for the Ark.
+The whole festive ceremony was concluded with sacrifices, blessings, and gifts; it may well become an annually repeated celebration.
+Psalm 132 could be based on the story of the transfer of the Ark to Jerusalem in this chapter, as no references are found except in parallel chapters.

-Michal, Saul's daughter and David's first wife, was not pleased with the scantily clothed David dancing ("exposed himself") to 'his servants' maids', among the people (her story was inserted in verse 16 and continued in verses 19–23).
-She rebuked David with an irony that 'the king honoring himself', but David vowed to make himself even 'more contemptible than this' in showing his piety to YHWH.
+Michal, Saul's daughter and David's first wife, was not pleased with David dancing scantily clothed before his servants' maids among the people.
+(Her story appears in verse 16 and continues in verses 19–23.)
+She rebuked David with an irony that "the king honoring himself", but David vowed to make himself even "more contemptible than this" in showing his piety to YHWH.
 The statement in verse 23 of Michal's childlessness is significant in relation to David's relations with the house of Saul and with David's own descendants.

 Verse 13

-And so it was, when those bearing the ark of the Lord had gone six paces, that he sacrificed oxen and fatted sheep.
+And so it was, when those bearing the Ark of the had gone six paces, that he sacrificed oxen and fatted sheep.